Jalal al-Din Mangburni: Cultural influence

+Ottoman patriot Namık Kemal hailed him as a national and religious hero in his work Celâleddin Harzemşâh (Khwarazmshah Jalal al-Din).
+In Kemâl's work he was fighting against Mongols for the national unity and wellbeing of Oghuz Turks, and against Georgians for the spread of Islam.
+Influenced by the Cromwell of Hugo, Kemâl wrote a preface to it, commonly called as Mukaddime-i Celâl (Preface to Jalal), and just as what Hugo did with his preface, Kemal too outlined his understanding of a modern play with the preface.

 Jalal al-Din was the subject of the Uzbek-Turkish TV series Mendirman Jaloliddin, created by Mehmet Bozdağ in collaboration with the Uzbek Ministry of Culture and Sports, where he was played by Emre Kıvılcım.
 A sculpture of him by Saragt Babaýew won a national competition in 2015, receiving a prize from the president of Turkmenistan, Gurbanguly Berdimuhamedow.